oasis-tcs/openc2-oc2ls/oc2ls.md

 -------

 # 1 Introduction

+_This section is non-normative_

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
-OpenC2 typically uses a request-response paradigm where a Command is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol.
-The Consumer can respond with status and any requested information.
-The contents of both the _Command_ and the _Response_ are fully defined in schemas, allowing both parties to recognize the syntax constraints imposed on the exchange.
+OpenC2 typically uses a request-response paradigm where a Command is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol, and the Consumer can respond with status and any requested information.

 OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
 These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
 The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.